intel/neural-compressor/docs/source/sigopt_strategy.md

 ### Performance

-#### Benefit for Sigopt strategy
+#### Benefit of Sigopt strategy

-- Metric based the SigOpt is better than self-define and easy to use. you can read details from [here](https://app.sigopt.com/docs/overview/metric_constraints).
+- Metric based SigOpt is better than self-defining and easy to use.
+You can read the details [here](https://app.sigopt.com/docs/overview/metric_constraints).
 - Through the token api, the results of each experiment are recorded in your account.
-You can use the SigOpt data analysis function to analyze the results, such as drawing a chart, calculating F1 score, etc.
+You can use the SigOpt data analysis function to analyze the results, such as drawing a chart, calculating the F1 score, etc.

 #### Performance comparison of different strategies